 While black or blue skin below the eyes is commonplace today, even more prevalent is irregularly colored skin near the inner corner of the eyes.
 Have a look in the mirror; you’re apt to sport colors in this region.
 It’s your body’s way of communicating important information.
-Here’s what this means according to traditional Facial Diagnosis and what you can do about it.
+Here’s what this means according to Chinese Face Reading and what you can do about it.

 Blue (or sometimes black, orange or red) next to the inner eye corners is becoming so common that we even see it in infants, as in photos 1 and 2 below.
 Is this normal?
 If we examine photos and art from prior to the 1950s and the advent of the modern diet, we see that facial skin color, a little blush on the cheeks notwithstanding, was uniform for all ages.

-Our faces are like a hologram; they reveal information about the whole body, and color near the inner eye corners tells us about our digestion as well as to emotional and physical energy swings.
-If this type of imbalanced diet continues, it’s a set-up for diabetes.
+Off color near the inner eye corners reflects a problematic diet that causes digestive issues as well as emotional and physical energy swings.
+If an imbalanced diet continues, it’s a set-up for diabetes.
 The good news is as you correct these imbalances, your skin will regain its normal color.
 In my clients’ before and after photos, the discoloration quickly recedes.
 Yes, while lifestyle and genetics are contributing factors, eating well makes a profound difference in how your face looks.

 In the first two photos, we see bluish colored skin from the inner corner of one eye to the other.
 As the blue is subtle, magnify your screen to see it.
 The third photo depicts uniformly colored skin.
 In infants the blue can extend as a vein across the nose bridge as we see in photo #1.
 As a baby’s skin becomes more opaque in toddlerhood, these veins become undetectable.